hatchetProject/AI-Driver/README.md

 ### Copyright
 Copyright (c) University of Michigan 2019-2021.
 All rights reserved.
-Please note some constituent score of AI-Driver contains specific licence or usage constraints for non-academic usage.
+Please note some constituent features of AI-Driver contain specific licence or usage constraints for non-academic usage.
 AI-Driver does not grant the non-academic usage of those scores, so please contact the original score/method providers for proper usage purpose.